-The second in a series of performances aiming to pass on and create new developments in traditional performing arts focuses on Bunraku.
+The third in a series of performances aiming to pass on and create new developments in traditional performing arts focuses on Bunraku.

 Venue : South Hall

 Chanters: Tsukomadayu Takemoto, Hirotayu Takemoto, and more

 Shamisen: Keisuke Tsuruzawa, Tozo Tsurusawa, and more